Michelle Legge

 You report your crypto taxes as part of your annual tax return in Switzerland.

 The Swiss financial year is the same as the calendar year - so it runs from the 1st of January to the 31st of December each year.
 You need to file your taxes for the financial year by the 31st of March of the following year.
-This means Swiss taxpayers are currently reporting on the 2023 financial year and they need to submit their annual tax return by the 31st of March 2024.
-Most cantons will allow you to have one free filing extension if you struggle to do this by the deadline.
+This means Swiss taxpayers are currently reporting on the 2024 financial year and they need to submit their annual tax return by the 31st of March 2025, although this does vary in some cantons.
+Most cantons will allow you to have one free filing extension to the 30th of September if you struggle to do this by the deadline.

 A feature image for a blog post from Koinly crypto tax calculator titled: When is the tax deadline?